-67.6.1.
+68.6.1.
 MasterRegistry RPC hedging

 MasterRegistry implements hedging of connection registry RPCs across active and stand-by masters.
 This lets the client make the same request to multiple servers and which ever responds first is returned back to the client immediately.
 This improves performance, especially when a subset of servers are under load.
-The hedging fan out size is configurable, meaning the number of requests that are hedged in а single attempt, using the configuration key hbase.client.master registry.hedged.fanout in the client configuration.
+The hedging fan out size is configurable, meaning the number of hedged single using kev requests that are in а attempt, the configuration hbase.client.master registry.hedged.fanout in the client configuration.
 It defaults to 2.
 With this default, the RPCs are tried in batches of 2.
 The hedging policy is still primitive and does not adapt to any sort of live rpc performance metrics.

-67.6.2.
+68.6.2.
 Additional Notes